hedi-ch/web_anime/README.md

 # web_anime
-this web page is steel on work plss wait some time
+this web page i build from the odin project in the future will be edit for anime